 Sister Sasagawa Saw the Mysterious Light of God Again

-The next morning, Sister Sasagawa woke up earlier than usual.
+The next morning, Sr. Sasagawa woke up earlier than usual.

 So, she took advantage of going to the chapel an hour before the other sisters.

 She wanted to see if the mysterious light she had seen in the previous day was an illusion of the moment.